phone704-BLOSSOM(704-256-7766)

 • Unscheduled personal visits from a debtor's representative or bill collector

-• Threats of repossession or home foreclosure not directly related to the debt
+• Threats of repossession or other enforcement actions not directly related to the debt

 North Carolina Collection Law